Effective June 30, 2020, the SEC is enforcing sweeping reform, titled “Regulation Best Interest”.

 The New Requirements

 Effective June 30, 2020, the SEC is enforcing sweeping reform, entitled “Regulation Best Interest: The Broker-Dealer Standard of Conduct,” commonly referred to as “Reg BI.”
-At the same time, the SEC is also enforcing the use of the new Client Relationship Summary as a complimentary tool to meet these new obligations.
+At the same time, the SEC is also enforcing the use of the new Client Relationship Summary as a complementary tool to meet these new obligations.
 Although technically separate rules, both were released on the same day, and both go into effect on the same day.

 These regulations attempt to level the playing field between brokers and investment advisors by establishing a new “best interest” standard of conduct for brokers that is beyond current, existing obligations.
 The SEC states its reasoning as: